Nintendo video game consoles: Super Famicom and Super Nintendo Entertainment System (1990 and 1991)

-Released November 21, 1990, The Super Nintendo Entertainment System, officially abbreviated the Super NES or SNES and colloquially shortened to Super Nintendo, is a 16-bit video game console released by Nintendo in North America, South America, Europe, Asia, Oceania and Africa.
-In Japan it is known as the Super Famicom.
+The Super Nintendo Entertainment System (SNES), colloquially shortened to Super Nintendo, is a 16-bit home video game console that was released in 1990 in Japan, 1991 in North America, 1992 in Europe and Oceania, and 1993 in South America.
+It was first released in Japan on November 21, 1990, where it is known as the Super Famicom.
 In South Korea, it is known as the Super Comboy and was distributed by Hyundai Electronics.

-The SNES was Nintendo's third home console(second outside of Japan), following the Nintendo Entertainment System.
+The SNES is Nintendo's third home console (second outside of Japan), following the Nintendo Entertainment System.
 Whereas the earlier console had struggled in the PAL region and large parts of Asia, the SNES was a global success, albeit one that could not match its predecessor's popularity in Northeast Asia and North America—due in part to increased competition from Sega's Genesis console.
-Despite its relatively late start, the SNES became the best selling console of the 16-bit era, selling 49.10 million systems worldwide.
+Despite its relatively late start, the SNES became the bestselling console of the 16-bit era, selling 49.10 million systems worldwide.
 The SNES library is known for upgrading some of Nintendo's most famous franchises, and making the games even more critically acclaimed, such as Super Metroid, The Legend of Zelda: A Link to the Past, Final Fantasy IV and VI, Donkey Kong Country, and Super Mario World, as well starting some popular franchises such as Star Fox and Mega Man X.

 Similarly to the NES Classic Edition released prior, Nintendo released a software-emulation-based version of the Super Nintendo Entertainment System on September 29, 2017.
 Called the Super NES Classic Edition, it, like its predecessor, is a dedicated console that comes with two controllers and 21 preloaded games, one of which, Star Fox 2, is a title originally developed for the system that went unreleased.

 Nintendo 64 (1996 and 1997)

-It was released on June 23, 1996 in Japan, on September 29, 1996, in North America, and March 1, 1997, in Europe and Australia.
-The Nintendo 64, commonly called the N64, and codenamed Ultra 64, was Nintendo's third home video game console for the international market.
-It was released with three launch games in Japan (Super Mario 64, Pilotwings 64 and Saikyo Habu Shogi) and two in North America (Super Mario 64 and Pilotwings 64).
+The Nintendo 64 (N64), is a 64-bit home video game console released starting on June 23, 1996 in Japan, September 29, 1996 in North America, and March 1, 1997 in Europe and Australia.
+The Nintendo 64 was Nintendo's third home video game console for the international market.
+It was released with three launch games in Japan (Super Mario 64, Pilotwings 64, and Saikyo Habu Shogi) and two in North America (Super Mario 64 and Pilotwings 64).
 PAL regions also had three launch titles (Super Mario 64, Shadows of the Empire and Pilotwings 64) with Turok: Dinosaur Hunter delayed until three days after launch.
 Other key games included Donkey Kong 64, Diddy Kong Racing, Banjo-Kazooie, two games in The Legend of Zelda series, GoldenEye 007, Mario Kart 64, Super Smash Bros., and Star Fox 64.
 The Nintendo 64 sold 32.93 million systems.